rajatwasan/db-mdual/README.md

 # Implementation of Multiple Dynamic Outlier-Detection from a Data Stream by Exploiting Duality of Data and Queries

+## Introduction
+We have implemented the algorithm MDUAL to perform duality-based unified processing employing two techniques: data-query grouping and prioritized group processing.
+The main algorithm code can be find in this path:

+> db-mdual\MDUAL\MDUAL.cpp

-## 1. Configuration
+## Configuration

 This code was written on CPP with GCC Compiler verion 8.3.0 on windows platform.
 It is recommended to use windows for some library functions used in the code.
-Most of the code works on Linux and Mac platform as well.
+Most of the outlier code works on Linux and Mac platform as well.

-## 2. Implementation
+## Implementation

 To detect outliers in Code Run Outliers.cpp